 The vertical emittance of a damping ring, provided that the vertical dispersion is negligible, scales as $\varepsilon_y \sim C{xy}\varepsilon_x$ , where $C{xy}$ is the coupling and $\varepsilon_x$ the horizontal emittance.
 Minimizing the vertical emittance depends on a careful survey of the magnetic elements, and on beam based correction of the orbit, the vertical dispersion, and the coupling.
 To maintain operation at the lowest vertical emittance, it will be necessary to continuously tune the storage ring.
 For the operation of CESR for high energy physics and as a light source we use beam based measurements and have developed fitting algorithms to correct the machine orbits, and to minimize betatron phase and coupling errors and the residual vertical dispersion.
 We routinely correct phase errors to less than a degree and coupling errors to a fraction of a percent [10].
-In CESR, closed orbits are displaced electrostatically to accommodate counter-rotating bunch trains, and sextupole feed down is an inevitable consequence.
-We have developed techniques to measure and correct errors in the sextupole distribution to minimize the dependence of optical parameters on particle species.
 The beam based measurement and correction machinery that is used routinely in CESR today is based on our 25 year experience of operating the storage ring.
 We will use the same machinery with further refinement to minimize vertical emittance of the beams via continuous tuning of the test accelerator to the needed level.

-We will exploit low emittance to enhance our sensitivity for the exploration of electron cloud effects and fast ion instability.
+We will exploit low emittance to enhance our sensitivity for the exploration of electron cloud.
 Confidence in the design of the damping ring depends critically on an understanding of the sources of emittance coupling and the development of robust beam based alignment algorithms so that it can be systematically minimized.
 CesrTA offers a unique opportunity to demonstrate this.